The Origin and Meaning of the Claddagh Ring, Connections to The Claddagh and Galway Goldsmith Traditions

 - Thomas Lynch, 1720 – 1724

 There seems to have been a connection between Richard Joyce and Richard Fallon.
 Not only did they make pieces at the same time for the same customers, but several pieces are known to have a stamping from both Joyce and Fallon.
-Two notable examples are The Fitzgearld-Darsy Chalice dated 1719 and silver tankard dated 1720, now in the Victoria and Albert Museum.
+Two notable examples are The Fitzgearld-Darsy Chalice dated 1719 and silver tankard dated 1720, now in the Victoria and Albert Museum in London.

 In 1784, an act was passed requiring all Irish goldsmiths to register with the Dublin Assay Office, which had been established by royal charter in 1637.
 Between 1874 and 1817, a total of twenty six goldsmiths from County Galway registered their names with the Dublin Goldsmiths Company.